rkasper/cv-creator/README.md

 ## How to use it?

+1. Set up your dev environment.
+   2. Install Python 3.11.
+   3. Install packages.
+   4. Install weasyprint: `brew install weasyprint`.
 1. Create your CV in Markdown as `cv.md`.
 1. Create your resume in Markdown as `resume.md`.
-2. Adjust the CSS files.
+1. Adjust the CSS files.
-3. Run the script: `./generate-cv-and-resume.sh`
+1. Run the script: `./generate-cv-and-resume.sh`
-4. Enjoy the generated output files, `cv.html`, `cv.pdf`, `cv.docx`, `resume.html`, `resume.pdf`, and `resume.docx`.
+1. Enjoy the generated output files, `cv.html`, `cv.pdf`, `cv.docx`, `resume.html`, `resume.pdf`, and `resume.docx`.
 (You might want to manually add some footers or other formatting to the generated Word file.)

 ## Credit
 [Richard Kasperowski](https://kasperowski.com) created this.
 I was inpired by, and got started by forking, [Romain Ginestou](https://github.com/rginestou) 's [MarkReport](https://github.com/rginestou/MarkReport).
 Thanks, Romain!